easolhq/easolhq.github.io/docs/carts/cart_interactions/add_line_items.md

 {% endraw %}

 ### Start on / End on
-Accommodation variants require a check in and check out date to be defined on the form.
+Accommodation variants require a check-in and check-out date to be defined on the form.
 These are defined using start date and end date input fields.
 Dates should be formatted as `YYYY-MM-DD`.

 {% raw %}